rubenvanstaden/spira/docs/_build/html/_sources/_1_overview.rst.txt

 =====

 SPiRA automatically caches parameters once they have been initialized.
-When using class methods to define default parameters using the ``fdef_name`` attribute, the value is stored when called for the first time.
+When using class methods to define default parameters using the :py:data:`fdef_name` attribute, the value is stored when called for the first time.
 Calling this value for the second time will not lead to a re-calculation, but rather the value will be retrieved from the cached dictionary.
 The cache is automatically cleared when **any** parameter in the instance is updated, since other parameters might be dependent on the changed parameters.